Welcome to today's edition of the Rush 24-7 podcast.

 You know nothing.

-You know Jeremiah Wright, you know.
+You know Jeremiah Wright.

-You know, soaring meaningless vapid rhetoric.
+You know soaring, meaningless, vapid rhetoric.

-You know, Mass.
+You know, Massachusetts.

 What do you know about the guy?

-What we know about the guy, what we think we know about the guy is enough to warn us off.
+What we know about the guy, what we think we know about the guy, is enough to warn us off.

 Maybe the answer is all we know is what the media tells us.